cloudblog004/fantasticfoodies/content/en/posts/1078-recipe-of-any-night-of-the-week-real-simple-chicken-dinner.md

 1. Prepare 1 Can of biscuits any type will do I used jumbo Pillsbury

 If you&#39;re looking for a simple recipe to simplify your weeknight, you&#39;ve come to the right place--easy dinners.
-Here&#39;s a real time-saver for weeknights, an easy sheet-pan dinner of chicken thighs, apples, pancetta, and Brussels sprouts tossed in olive oil and herbs. &#34;This complete Greek-inspired chicken dinner is made simply and easily on one pan with the chicken, veggies, and potatoes cooking together,&#34; says.
+Here&#39;s a real time-saver for weeknights, an easy sheet-pan dinner of chicken thighs, apples, pancetta, and Brussels sprouts tossed in olive oil and herbs. *This complete Greek-inspired chicken dinner is made simply and easily on one pan with the chicken, veggies, and potatoes cooking together,* says.
 Running out of ideas about what to cook for dinner?
 These chicken dinner ideas are the answer!

 <!--inarticleads2-->